saiprasad-hydraboiny/WeatherNow/README.md

 These functions take two main parameters.
 The first is the URL for this function to act upon.
 In this case, we are targeting '/', which is the root of our website: in this case, localhost:3000.

 The second parameter is a function with two arguments: req, and res. req represents the request that was sent to the server; We can use this object to read data about what the client is requesting to do. res represents the response that we will send back to the client.
-Here, we are calling a function on res to send back a response: 'An alligator approaches!'.
+# API
+ It is a set of command,functions,protocols that programmers can use to create software or interact with external system